greenone092/greenone092.github.io/_posts/2020-8-16-Misconceptions-about-error-correction-in-coding-theory.md

 After this rundown, there are a few details that needs to be stressed.

-# Error correction is done constantly
+# The decoding function applies on every encoded message

-In this example, the decoding function is applied universally to all encoded messages that we receive.
+In this example, the decoding function is applied universally on all encoded messages that we receive.
 We never explicitly attempted to detect any errors.
 In a way, error correction is only one of the possible consequences of decoding the message.

 # The decoding function is a function.